Joseph Lavery: Rugby football

 Lavery started his career playing for Temuka in 1901 before moving to Christchurch Albion where he was a club mate of Hubert Turtill and Charlie Pearce.
 Lavery represented Canterbury between 1902 and 1904 and played for the South Island in 1903.

 Rugby league

 Lavery joined the professional All Blacks tour of Great Britain and Australia in 1907-1908, thus switching codes to rugby league as all members of the touring party received a life ban from the New Zealand Rugby Union.
 However, he was not in the touring parties first selection and played mostly in mid-week games, scoring two tries.
 Despite this Lavery played in one test match for New Zealand.

-After the tour Lavery opted to stay in Britain and signed with first St Helens (Heritage № 169), then moved to Leeds (Heritage № 215), becoming the club's first ever overseas player.
+After the tour Lavery opted to stay in Britain and signed with first St Helens, then moved to Leeds, becoming the club's first ever overseas player.
 Lavery also played for Leigh, and then Salford in 1910, and was also the first ever overseas player to play for either club.

 By 1913 he had returned to New Zealand and played for Linwood in the first season of the Canterbury Rugby League competition.
 He represented Canterbury in 1915.